 Most UK portrait photographers can be divided into either of two categories: Shoot & Burn’ or ‘Full Service Photography’.
 You’re probably wondering what both of these categories offer and why their pricing options are so different?
 More importantly, you must be wondering which one is the right option for you.

-If you are looking for a portrait and boudoir photographer in Worcestershire, read this post before booking your photoshoot.
+If you are looking for a portrait and boudoir photographer in Worcestershire or north London portrait photographer, read this post before booking your photoshoot.

 ‘Shoot & Burn’ Is Exactly What it Sounds Like